mgwalker/mudz.me/_recipes/Jollof Rice.md

 the bell pepper and blend until smooth.

 Heat he vegetable oil in a large pot over medium heat.
-Add the blended mixture along with the salt, curry powder, ground chili pepper, garlic powder, onion powder, bay leaves, ginger, and thyme to the oil and bring to a boil.
+Add the blended mixture along with the salt, curry powder, chile powder, garlic powder, onion powder, bay leaves, ginger, and thyme to the oil and bring to a boil.
 Stir in the rice until well mixed, then reduce the heat to low.